Wednesday, June 30, 2010

 Now on to the mixing and folding.
 Take about one cup of the egg mixture and whisk it into the butter mixture.
 Sift half of the flour-cornstarch over the top of the egg mixture.
 With a large balloon whisk fold gently yet rapidly until the flour has been absorbed.
 Repeat with the remaining flour.
 Fold in the butter mixture just until incorporated.
 Pour the batter immediately into the prepared pan.
 Bake 20-30 minutes on 350 degrees.
 The genoise cake should be unmolded as soon as it has been baked, onto a wire rack that has been coated with baking spray to avoid collapse.
 Yay!
 Success!
 The little cakes fell out of the pan with ease!
 Ok, so maybe I'll keep a can around to use with this pan.
 Let cool completely.

+In the meantime preparing the syrup is a snap.
+Sugar and water are combined to make a simple syrup to which Triple Sec is added when cooled.
+I can easily see that any number of liquours can be used for flavoring.
+The cake is soaked with this syrup after it has cooled completely.
 I found this cake to come together easily, have a beautiful fine crumb and hold the syrup well- as stated in Rose's introduction to this cake.
 On the same note, I found it to be extremely dry and I needed additional syrup to make it edible on its own.
 That being said I would not hesitate to use it again in a Tiramisu Cake or any other cake that was to be soaked with a syrup.

 I look forward to next week's ice cream cake!